EtsTest-ReactNativeApps/camera-app-whunt1965/README.md

 Notably: We will be connecting our application to Firebase to take advantage of cloud storage and authentication mechanism

+(Note: If demo links break -- all videos are available as photos!)

 ## Architecture
 My application is built in react native and has the following architecture:
 - Authentication (controlled by an authentication navigator)